paulociecomp/talkfolio/user_stories.md

 [OK]     User lists groups in "My groups"
 [OK]     User lists talks that he owns
-[OK]     Group admin accepts a talk from a talk submitter
+[OK]     Group admin accepts a talk from a talk submitter [OK]     User sees only accepted talks in any group view

 # TALK SUBMITIONS
 Group admin rejects a talk from a talk submitter